Skip to content

 • Total contractor hours worked

-4. Click Save to record the data.
+5. Click 'Save' to record the data.

 Standard safety metric fields in Events

-These include:
+They include:

-• Absence start and end dates: used to calculate total absence days.
+• 'Absence Start Date' and 'Absence End Date': used together to calculate total absence days.

-• Near miss: identifies near-miss events.
+• 'Is Near Miss?': identifies near-miss events.

-• Person type: distinguishes between employees and contractors.
+• 'Person Type': distinguishes between employees and contractors.

-How safety metrics are calculated
+How Safety Metrics are calculated

 Viewing the Safety Metrics dashboard

-The dashboard gives you a clear view of your organisation’s safety performance over time.
+The dashboard gives you a clear view of your organisation's safety performance over time.
+It's part of Analytics & Reporting and must be enabled for your organisation.
+If it isn't available in your account, contact your account manager.

 Permissions and access